GCDTech/Module.Cyclops/README.md

 # Module.Cyclops
 Module for retrieving and sending data to cyclops

+## Commands

+* `PushStateToCyclopsCommand.php` Abstract Custard Command for pushing the state of Cyclops Customers.

+* `PushDeletedToCyclopsCommand.php` Deletes a list of Cyclops Customers.

+* `PushStaleToCyclopsCommand.php` Updates a list of Cyclops Customers' brand opt ins that have failed before.

+* `PullChangesFromCyclopsCommand.php` Retrieves a list of updates made to Cyclops Customers' brand opt ins, allowing us to update project specific members to the same status.

 ## Entities

 * `CustomerEntity.php` Used for most of our use cases, this combines a CyclopsIdentityEntity with their BrandOptIn and Subscriptions values.

 * `CyclopsIdentityEntity.php` How we identify a Cyclops Customer - made up of email, id, forename and surname.

 * `CyclopsCustomerListEntity.php` Made up of an array of CustomerEntities, used in our "Push to Cyclops" use cases.

 * `SubscriptionEntity.php` Created when we were updating customers subscriptions, rather than brand opt ins.
 Made up of an id, name and subscription value.

 ## Exceptions